brittainst/PolyhedraNetsDisplay/README.md

 To use this code, download the .py files and place them in a folder with the nets you will be working with.

-Net data can be found/downloaded from the link above in the nets.tar.gz file under 'downloads.'
+Net data can be found/downloaded from the bitbucket link above in the nets.tar.gz file under 'downloads.'